iltommi/qdb-documentation/source/reference/wrpmed.rst

 You can also disable the persistence altogether (:option:`--transient`), making wrpme a pure in-memory :term:`repository`.

 .. caution::
-    If you disable the persistence, any entry evicted is lost for good as this is the expected behaviour for a pure in-memory cache.
+    If you disable the persistence, evicted entries are lost.

 Cache